kykim/kykim.github.com/source/about/index.markdown

 {% img left /images/kykim_256.png Kevin Y. Kim %}
 Hi there!

-I'm a founder and partner of [AppOrchard LLC](http://www.apporchard.com/), a iOS development shop in [New York City](http://www.nyc.gov).
+I'm a founder and partner of [Orchard LLC](http://www.orchardpie.com/), a iOS development shop in [New York City](http://www.nyc.gov).
 I graduated from [CMU](http://www.cmu.edu) in 1991 with a B.S. in Physics and Philosophy.
 I saw my first